CVE-2026-32635

 Vulnerability Info

-A Cross-Site Scripting (XSS) vulnerability has been identified in the Angular runtime and compiler.
-It occurs when the application uses a security-sensitive attribute (for example href on an anchor tag) together with Angular's ability to internationalize attributes.
-Enabling internationalization for the sensitive attribute by adding i18n-<attribute> name bypasses Angular's built-in sanitization mechanism, which when combined with a data binding to untrusted user-generated data can allow an attacker to inject a malicious script.
+It occurs when the application uses a security-sensitive attribute (for example, href on an anchor tag) together with Angular's ability to internationalize attributes.
+Enabling internationalization for the sensitive attribute by adding i18n-<name> attribute bypasses Angular's built-in sanitization mechanism, which when combined with a data binding to untrusted user-generated data can allow an attacker to inject a malicious script.

 The following example illustrates the issue: